-For proportional reinsurance, the proportion of claims ceded is assumed to match the proportion of premiums ceded.
+For surplus reinsurance, the proportion of claims ceded is assumed to match the proportion of premiums ceded.
+For excess of Loss reinsurance, we make no allowance for this in the model.

-For non-proportional reinsurance, the Company models a stop loss treaty for pandemic claims, and a new mass lapse treaty covering a potential mass lapse event, while the other treaties (excess of loss reinsurance) have no allowance in the Solvency II results due to their immateriality.
+For non-proportional reinsurance, the Company models a Stop Loss treaty for disability claims, while the other treaties (Excess of Loss reinsurance) are not allowed for in the Solvency II results due to their immateriality.